Waller-Lab/LenslessLearning/README.md

 ### [Project Page](https://waller-lab.github.io/LenslessLearning)
-This code is based on the paper: "Learned reconstructions for practical mask-based lensless imaging" available here: link coming soon
+This code is based on the paper: "Learned reconstructions for practical mask-based lensless imaging" available here: (https://arxiv.org/abs/1908.11502)

 ### Setup:
 Clone this project using: